 Here are some tips on how to get started and what opportunities are available:

+Once accepted, student interns are expected to work full-time in a Neuroscience laboratory on campus, toward completion of their proposed project.
+Interns must also participate in faculty-led weekly meetings.
 The 10-week program occurs during the summer quarter and students may not register for any courses during this time.
-A $5,000 stipend is awarded to accepted applicants.
+A $5,500 stipend is awarded to accepted applicants.
+The deadline for applications is March 20th, 2026.

 All applicants must submit faculty recommendation information via email to neuromajor@uchicago.edu.